-- A Member with a serious emotional disturbance (SED) - There are acute clinical changes in the Member's signs and symptoms, and/or psychosocial and environmental factors (i.e., the factors leading to admission) which suggest that the Member is at risk for out-of-home care or hospitalization, or otherwise requires ongoing involvement with multiple systems due to high risk behaviors.
+- A Member with a serious emotional disturbance (SED) - There are acute clinical changes in the Member's signs and symptoms, and/or psychosocial and environmental factors (i.e., the factors leading to admission) which suggest that the Member is at risk for out-of-home care or hospitalization, or otherwise requires ongoing involvement with multiple systems due to high-risk behaviors.
 The Member's current condition can be safely, efficiently, and effectively assessed and/or treated in this setting.
-Examples of factors that put the Member at risk include: - Complex and persistent behavioral health conditions with/without co-occurring medical conditions. - Behavioral health conditions coupled with abuse, neglect, or other forms of trauma. - Behavioral health conditions coupled with delinquency, truancy, or running away.
-OR - The Member meets the target criteria for the proposed IHCBS program: - Functional Family Therapy (FFT): Member is aged 11-18, and has ongoing trouble regulating his or her emotions/behavior as a result of trauma. - Multidimensional Family Therapy (MFT): Member is aged 6-17, and presents with a Substance-Related Disorder, a cooccurring Substance-Related Disorder and other behavioral health condition, or a Substance-Related Disorder along with other behavior problems such as delinquency. - Multi-Systemic Therapy (MST): (All of the following criteria are necessary for admission): - Member is aged of 12-17 - Member is a chronic or violent juvenile offender - is at risk of out-of-home placement or is transitioning back from an out- of-home setting - Externalizing behavior symptomology resulting in a DSM (Axis I) diagnosis of Conduct Disorder or other diagnosis consistent with such symptomology (ODD, Behavior Disorder NOS, etc.) - Ongoing multiple system involvement due to high-risk behaviors and/or risk of failure in main stream school settings due to behavioral problems - Less intensive treatment has been ineffective or is inappropriate - Therapeutic Behavioral Services (TBS): Member is aged 5-18 with serious emotional disturbance.
-The member is at risk of being considered for any higher level placement, psychiatric hospitalization, or has other high-risk behaviors that would benefit from behavioral support services. - The Member's current condition cannot be safely, efficiently, and effectively assessed and/or treated in a less intensive - Failure of treatment in a less intensive level of care is not a prerequisite for authorizing coverage.
-AND
+Examples of factors that put the Member at risk include: - o Complex and persistent behavioral health conditions with/without co-occurring medical conditions. - o Behavioral health conditions coupled with abuse, neglect, or other forms of trauma. - o Behavioral health conditions coupled with delinquency, truancy, or running away.

+- The Member's current condition cannot be safely, efficiently, and effectively assessed and/or treated in a less intensive level of care - Failure of treatment in a less intensive level of care is not a prerequisite for authorizing coverage. - AND - The Member and his or her parent/caregiver/guardian are willing to accept and cooperate with IHCBS program, including the degree of parent/caregiver/guardian participation outlined in the treatment plan. - The Member meets the target criteria for the proposed IHCBS program: - Functional Family Therapy (FFT): Member is aged 11-18, and has ongoing trouble regulating his or her emotions/behavior as a result of trauma. - Multidimensional Family Therapy (MFT): Member is aged 6-17, and presents with a Substance-Related Disorder, a cooccurring Substance-Related Disorder and other behavioral health condition, or a Substance-Related Disorder along with other behavior problems such as delinquency. - Multi-Systemic Therapy (MST): (All of the following criteria are necessary for admission): - Member is aged 12-17 - Member is a chronic or violent juvenile offender - is at risk of out-of-home placement or is transitioning back from an out- of-home setting - Externalizing behavior symptomology resulting in a DSM diagnosis of Conduct Disorder or other diagnosis consistent with such symptomology (ODD, Behavior Disorder NOS, etc.) - Ongoing multiple system involvement due to high-risk behaviors and/or risk of failure in mainstream school settings due to behavioral problems - Less intensive treatment has been ineffective or is inappropriate - Therapeutic Behavioral Services (TBS): Member is aged 5-18 with serious emotional disturbance.
+The member is at risk of being considered for any higher-level placement, psychiatric hospitalization, or has other high-risk behaviors that would benefit from behavioral support services.